 No patient information is shared with Stripe.

-Fabric is a Google service we use to let us know when the app crashes.
+Sentry is a service we use to let us know when the iPad app crashes, or exceptions occur within the web app.

 Slack is our company communication service — we use it to plan features, collaborate on supporting you, our customers, and for general company communication.